Short acting morphine (immediate or normal release)

 Some people find that doing certain activities, such as having a bath or going for a walk, brings on the pain.
 Your doctor or nurse may suggest that you try taking a dose of short-acting morphine 30 minutes before starting an activity that brings on the pain.

-Although morphine is a very good pain killer, it is not helpful for all types of pain and may require adjustments by your doctor or nurse.
-Sometimes other treatments are be needed and suggested by your medical team.
+Although morphine is a very good painkiller, it is not helpful for all types of pain and may require adjustments by your doctor or nurse.
+Sometimes other treatments are needed and may be suggested by your medical team.

-tell your doctor or nurse.
-Your doctor may reduce your dose of morphine and suggest other treatments to help the pain.
+then tell your doctor or nurse.
+It may be necessary to reduce your dose of morphine or suggest other treatments to help the pain.

 Once you get used to taking morphine and do not feel sleepy or unwell, you may be able to drive.
-You must not drive if you feel that your driving may be impaired.
+You must not drive if you feel that your driving may be impaired in line with the driving whilst impaired by a drug legislation.
+In 2015, the government introduced new legislation 'Driving under the influence of drugs'.
 The Department for Transport advises patients to carry evidence that you have been prescribed morphine by a doctor in case you are stopped by the police.
-We advise anyone who is unsure about the effects of their medication, or how the 2015 legislation may affect them, to seek the advice of their doctor or pharmacist.
+We advise anyone who is unsure about the effects of their medication, or how the 2015 legislation may affect them, to seek the advice of their doctor, nurse or pharmacist.

 Alternatives